YBiheza/html-css-tasks/README.md

 1. Navigate to your forker repository and click on blue button `Clone`
 2. In dropdown find section **Clone with SSH** and copy that url git@autocode.git.epam.com:...git
-3. In console on your machine navigate to any folder you like and paste copied url after git clone: `git clone git@gitlab...web-dev-js-ts-tasks-hr.git`
+3. In console on your machine navigate to any folder you like and paste copied url after git clone: `git clone git@gitlab...web-dev-js-ts-tasks-lr.git`
 4. Type in yes if console asks you about fingerprint
-5. After cloning is done, in console type in `cd web-dev-js-ts-tasks-hr` and click Enter
+5. After cloning is done, in console type in `cd web-dev-js-ts-tasks-lr` and click Enter
-6. Now you should be in a folder `web-dev-js-ts-tasks-hr`
+6. Now you should be in a folder `web-dev-js-ts-tasks-lr`
 7. In console type in `git config user.name "Name Surname"` where Name is your Name (same as on Gitlab profile) and Surname is your Surname (same as on Gitlab profile). **Your name should be written in English**. **Don't remove " " symbols**
 8. In console type in `git config user.email youremailaddress@student.ehu.lt` where `youremailaddress@student.ehu.lt` is your address you used to register on Gitlab (the same as on Gitlab profile)
 9. In console type in `git config user.name` and click Enter.
 You should see your name